tlswg/tls13-spec/draft-ietf-tls-tls13.md

   public keys {{RFC7250}} or the cached information extension
-  {{?RFC7924}} are in use, then this message will not contain a certificate but rather some other value corresponding to the server's long-term key.  [{{certificate}}]
+  {{?RFC7924}} are in use, then this message will not contain a certificate but rather some other value corresponding to the server's long-term key.  \[{{certificate}}]

 CertificateVerify:
-: a signature over the entire handshake using the public key in the Certificate message.
-This message is omitted if the endpoint is not authenticating via a certificate. [{{certificate-verify}}]
+: a signature over the entire handshake using the private key corresponding to the public key in the Certificate message.
+This message is omitted if the endpoint is not authenticating via a certificate. \[{{certificate-verify}}]

 Finished:
 : a MAC (Message Authentication Code) over the entire handshake.
-  This message provides key confirmation, binds the endpoint's identity to the exchanged keys, and in PSK mode also authenticates the handshake. [{{finished}}] {:br }
+  This message provides key confirmation, binds the endpoint's identity to the exchanged keys, and in PSK mode also authenticates the handshake. \[{{finished}}] {:br }

 Upon receiving the server's messages, the client responds with its Authentication messages, namely Certificate and CertificateVerify (if requested), and Finished.

-At this point, the handshake is complete, and the client and server may exchange application layer data.
+At this point, the handshake is complete, and the client and server may exchange application-layer data.
 Application data MUST NOT be sent prior to sending the Finished message.
 Note that while the server may send application data prior to receiving the client's Authentication messages, any data sent at that point is, of course, being sent to an unauthenticated peer.